‘B&B’s’ Jacqueline MacInnes Wood Wins Emmy For Outstanding Lead Actress In A Drama Series

 “Well, my day started from my baby spitting up on me right before I left to come here.
 And then my heel broke right when I got on the carpet.
 Now I have this amazing Emmy Award and so it was worth it, it was worth it.”

-In her acceptance speech, Wood mentioned the other actresses who were nominated in the Outstanding Lead Actress In A Drama Series category.
+In her acceptance speech, Wood mentioned the other actresses who were nominated in the Outstanding Lead Actress in a Drama Series category.
 She thanked them for the lunch that they had shared the previous week.
 Heather Tom, Laura Wright, Marci Miller, and Maura West were the other nominees for the award.
 Maura West, Ava Jerome on General Hospital, was a firm fan favorite to win the Emmy this year.

 “To my fellow nominees… You’re class, you’re just so sassy and fun and I absolutely love you.”
 In particular, Tom looked particularly delighted for the actress.
 Tom plays Katie Logan on the same soap opera, and has even directed a few episodes.
 She appeared to be pleased that Wood nabbed the win.